ibm-cloud-docs/vpc/vpc-endpoints.md

 APT mirrors for updating Ubuntu and Debian images are available from `mirrors.adn.networklayer.com`, which resolves to `161.26.0.6`.

+For instances that are provisioned with stock images for CentOS, Red Hat Enterprise Linux, or Windows, update connections are  configured as part of the provisioning process.
+{: tip}

 ###  NTP servers
 {: #network-time-protocol-ntp-servers}